allvm/allvm-tools/README.md

 ### Requirements

 The main requirement is LLVM.
-The latest version of LLVM tested and known to work can be found here: [llvm-version-info.log](https://gitlab-beta.engr.illinois.edu/llvm/allvm-nixpkgs/blob/master/llvm-version-info.log).
-Building trunk may work, but if you run into problems check that they're not resolved by using a known-working revision.
+To ensure your built LLVM will work and contains the required functionality:

-For the time being, you'll also need to apply this [patch](https://gitlab-beta.engr.illinois.edu/llvm/allvm-nixpkgs/raw/master/pkgs/development/compilers/llvm/master/patches/llvm-R_X86_64_NONE.patch).
+* Use a supported version.
+The latest version tested and known to work is tracked here: [llvm-version-info.log](https://gitlab-beta.engr.illinois.edu/llvm/allvm-nixpkgs/blob/master/llvm-version-info.log).

-In addition, in order to run the regression tests you'll need a copy of LLVM's `lit`.
-This is now available as a python package on most systems.
+* Be sure to apply this [patch](https://gitlab-beta.engr.illinois.edu/llvm/allvm-nixpkgs/raw/master/pkgs/development/compilers/llvm/master/patches/llvm-R_X86_64_NONE.patch).

-If you built LLVM from source (and still have the source around) you may not need to install lit, but this hasn't been tested.
+* Enable the `LLVM_INSTALL_UTILS` CMake option to ensure required tools like `FileCheck` are also installed.

 ## Coding Style